sanjay-chaturvedi/sanjay-chaturvedi.github.io/_projects/project4.md

 ---
-title: "Frequency Measurement of AC Supply using Arduino Uno"
+title: "Wireless Serial Link using ZigBee"
-excerpt: "Measurement of frequency of AC supply voltage.
-To do this, we use a schmitt trigger circuit to convert a sinusoidal wave into a square wave, and then we find the time period of this square wave to calculate the frequency."
+excerpt: "We create a point-to-point wirelss serial link between a sensor node and a PC using XBee radio modules"
 collection: projects
 ---